atheodor/movieworld/README.md

 - Restricts Add Movie route and Vote route from unauthorized users
 - Filters movies by user
 - Voting System
+- Sort movies by likes, hates or dates

 ## How to use:
 ### Requirements: